natenka/pyneng-book-en/docs/source/book/15_module_re/compile.rst

     In [70]: match.group()
     Out[70]: '100    a1b2.ac10.7000    DYNAMIC     Gi0/1'

-An example of compiling a regular expression and its use based on example of a log file (parse_log_compile.py file):
+An example of compiling a regex and its use based on example of a log file (parse_log_compile.py file):

 .. code:: python